-In the current fiscal year, the College implemented the following new standard.
-The applicable provisions of the new standard are summarized below.
+In fiscal year 2023, the College implemented the following new standard.
 Implementation is reflected in the financial statements and the notes to the financial statements.

 GASB Statement No. 96 - Subscription-Based Information Technology Arrangements - This statement provides guidance on the account and financial reporting for SBITAs for government end users.
 This statement 1) defines a SBITA: 2) establishes that a SBITA results in a right-to use subscription intangible asset and a corresponding liability; 3) provides the capitalization criteria for outlays other than subscription payments; and 4) requires note disclosures regarding a SBITA.
 To the extend relevant, the standards for SBITAs are based on the standards established in GASB Statement No. 87, Leases, as amended.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2022.
+The requirements of this statement were effective for reporting periods beginning after June 15, 2022.